A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

-We fit an initial model to the F200W image, resampled to the source plane, using {\tt mgefit} \cite{Cappellari02,mgefit}.
-We used the bulge-disk mode, which greatly simplifies the treatment of possible IMF gradients in our dynamical models.
-We then refined this initial {\tt mgefit} model by fitting in the image plane (Supplementary Text), which is necessary to properly account for the PSF.
-Figs.~\ref{fig:structure}C-D show that the resulting MGE model provided a good description of the galaxy structure.
-We note that the apparent isophote twist near the center is produced by the anisotropy of the PSF in the source plane and is not intrinsic to the model, which is axisymmetric.
-The largest residuals are close to the major axis at $x \approx -0.4$ (Fig.~\ref{fig:structure}C).
-The excess light here seems to reflect an actual asymmetry in part of the outer disk.
-In our dynamical models, we also found elevated residuals in this region and therefore masked 2 spatial bins.
+Figs.~\ref{fig:structure}B and E compare the resulting MGE to the observed image.
+The apparent isophote twist near the center is produced by the anisotropy of the PSF in the source plane and is not intrinsic to the model, which is axisymmetric.
+The largest residuals are close to the major axis, $\sim0.4''$ left of the center (Fig.~\ref{fig:structure}B).
+The excess light here seems to reflect a real asymmetry in part of the outer disk.
+In our dynamical models, we also found elevated residuals in this region and therefore masked two spatial bins.

 Dynamical modeling also requires the distribution of stellar mass.
 Our SPS modeling provided an estimate of $(M_*/L)_{\rm MW}$ for each binned spectrum.
-To transfer these estimates onto the higher-resolution NIRCam images, we fit a linear relation $(M_* / L)_{\rm MW} / {\rm (M_*/L)_{\odot}} = 0.80 \times ({\rm F115W} - {\rm F200W}) - 0.26$.
-The fitted range is $\approx 0.7-1.1$~${\rm (M/L)}_{\odot}$.
-We used this relation to construct a map of the stellar mass surface density, to which we then fit an MGE model using the same methods described above (Fig.~\ref{fig:structure}E-F).
+To transfer these estimates onto the higher-resolution NIRCam images, we fitted a linear relation $(M_* / L)_{\rm MW} / {\rm (M_{\odot}/L_{\odot})} = 0.80 \times ({\rm F115W} - {\rm F200W}) - 0.26$.
+Applying this relation to each spatial bin produces a range $(M_* / L)_{\rm MW} \approx 0.7$ to 1.1~${\rm M}_{\odot}/{\rm L}_{\odot}$.
+We used this relation to construct a map of the stellar mass surface density from the F115W and F200W images, which we then fitted with an MGE model using the same methods described above (Fig.~\ref{fig:structure}C and F).
+We used rest-frame optical images rather than rest-frame near-infrared images (e.g., F444W) to trace the stellar mass, because they have superior resolution and are less affected by stellar evolution uncertainties \cite{Maraston06}.
 The MGE components of the light and stellar mass models are listed in Table~\ref{tab:mge}.
-We emphasize that this procedure provides a fiducial stellar mass distribution from which our dynamical modeling ultimately allows large deviations.
+This procedure provided our fiducial stellar mass distribution, from which our dynamical modeling below allows large deviations.